scipy/scipy/doc/source/tutorial/ndimage.rst

 two-dimensional arrays of values.
 There are however a number of fields where images of higher dimensionality must be analyzed.
 Good examples of these are medical imaging and biological imaging.
-:mod:`numarray` is suited very well for this type of applications due its inherent multi-dimensional nature.
+:mod:`numpy` is suited very well for this type of applications due its inherent multi-dimensional nature.
 The :mod:`scipy.ndimage` packages provides a number of general image processing and analysis functions that are designed to operate with arrays of arbitrary